JJPR030803/NetGuard/docs/models/getting-started.md

 # Getting Started with Models

-This guide will help you understand and use the data models in the Network Security Suite.
+This guide will help you understand and use the data models in NetGuard.

 ## Overview